Browse: Home / Random Tech

 Surround any link to an Android app in the Google Play Store/Web Market with “qr” “/qr” in brackets and this plugin will create a clickable QR code for that app.
 AppBrain links are supported as well.
 You can also just supply the name of the app, but the first two methods are recommended.
 The appearance [...]

-Posted in Featured Posts, Random Tech | Tagged Android apps, Android Market, Android Market QR Codes WP Plugin, AppBrain, Generator, Google Play, Market links, Play Store, QR codes, QR codes WordPress plugin, WordPress plugin, WP
+Posted in Random Tech | Tagged Android Market, Android Market QR Codes WP Plugin, Android apps, AppBrain, Generator, Google Play, Market links, Play Store, QR codes, QR codes WordPress plugin, WP, WordPress plugin

 March 13, 2011